-Certain antiseizure drugs, certain antidepressants, or baclofen, may relieve the pain, but surgery is sometimes needed.
+Certain antiseizure medications, certain antidepressants, or baclofen, may relieve the pain, but surgery is sometimes needed.

 (See also Overview of the Cranial Nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more .)

-Trigeminal neuralgia usually occurs in middle-aged and older people, although it can affect adults of all ages.
+Trigeminal neuralgia usually affects mainly adults, especially older people.
 It is more common among women.